Irish Terrier Breed

-Can do well in either apartment or house, providing sufficient opportunity for exercise is available.
+The Irish Terrier can do well in either apartment or house, providing sufficient opportunity for exercise is available.

-A securely fenced yard is ideal.
+A securely fenced yard for play and training is the most ideal.

 This dog enjoys the games and high-spirited play of children.
 Does best with older children who are mature

-enough to handle a high energy dog.
+enough to handle a high energy dog safely and with consideration.